SzymKam/warehouse/readme.md

 - [Feature 3]: Models - ready set of equipment.
 User can check what should be in, to make it in real.
 - [Feature 4]: Staff - Different groups of Staff - to manage containers and equipment or for staff management.
 - [Feature 5]: Save into pdf - every list (staff, containers, equipment, equipment in container) can be downloaded in pdf version.
+- [Feature 6]: API - CRUD operations on models are available via API.

 ## Getting Started